• Skip to primary navigation

 Avocado Paste

 Vitamin E is incredible at helping the skin recover.
-Using the avocado paste to the affected area is a very cheap method.
+Using the avocado paste in the affected area is a very cheap method.
 You can purchase this from most grocers.
 Cut the avocado and mash it into a paste.

 Vitamin E